 - Exaggeration.
 We’ve all seen that product description ensuring your entire life will come together in no time, you will become more healthy, wealthy and successful than ever.
 And it’s for a mug coaster.
 It’s always better to give people realistic expectations and explain how their problems will be solved than create life-changing scenarios where people aren’t looking for them.

 - Mistakes.
 Few things tank an eCommerce store’s reputation as much as grammar and spelling errors in their product pages.
 It happens even to the best of us, so proofread more than once.
+You can also use Grammarly, or even ChatGPT to make the process faster.

 - Inconsistency across many product descriptions.
 Most visitors start their journey on the homepage and wander into other parts of the store.
 They will likely look at way more than one product page and if they don’t have the same elements in their descriptions, it will be hard for them to compare and make a choice.